dbmcclain/Astronomy/README.md

 - Mode must be one of _:RAD_, _:DEG_, _:HRS_, or _:TURNS_.
 If mode is changed then you really ought to recompile the whole body of this code to ensure that reader-macros and DEFVARs have correct canonical values.
 The number reported by **set-ang-mode** is the number of mode canonical angle units per Turn.

 ---
-## Angle Conversions To Canonical Form
+## Angle Conversions To Canonical Measure
 Convenient angle entry in a variety of measures.
 Here, _ang_ represents a real number in internal canonical units.

 **deg** _degs => ang_